cleitonmoya/CPS841_Trabalho2/README.md

 # wisard_stock

-Using WiSARD for stock trends forecasting
+## Under construction ##
+This project aims to study the application of the WiSARD weightless neural network model for stock trends pattern prediction guided by technical indicators.